 (3.b) Correctness criterion.
-A flat proof structure R is correct if: (i) the graph obtained (starting from R) by inversion of every edge with a positive label is acyclic; and (ii) either R contains no flat link (b) and has exactly one positive conclusion, or R contains exactly one flat link and has only negative conclusions [13].
+Given a flat proof structure R, we define a new directed graph, , .
+A flat proof structure R is correct if: (i) the graph obtained (starting from R) by inversion of every edge with a positive label is acyclic; and (ii) either R contains no flat link (φ) and has exactly one positive conclusion, or R contains exactly one flat link and has only negative conclusions.